 Girish has a Master’s degree in physics, more than two decades of full-stack programming experience and his investigative and multimedia reporting from Venezuela, the Americas, Middle East and Asia has been published by every major news outlet in the world, from Reuters to the New Yorker.
 He has written software, set up companies and now leads data science at a think tank.

-He taught himself to code at eleven, writing software and building database-driven websites from scratch.
-A popular music website he created in his early teens was listed by MTV as one of the then nascent web’s top twenty sources.
+Girish taught himself to code at eleven, writing software and building database-driven websites from scratch.
+A popular music website he created in his early teens, in 2000, was listed by MTV as one of the then nascent web’s top twenty sources.

-In physics, which he studied at Cambridge and Manchester, his interests lie broadly on the theoretical end of the spectrum—spacetime, quantum mechanics and particles—though his Master’s project was a simulation of the heart to investigate atrial fibrillation.
+In physics, which he studied at Cambridge and Manchester, his interests lie broadly on the theoretical end of the spectrum—spacetime, quantum mechanics and particles.
+His Master’s project, the abstract to which was published, was a simulation of the heart to investigate atrial fibrillation.

-He went beyond traditional media by bringing math and code to journalism, automating basic story-writing and creating software to provide live and historic data on Venezuela’s dire economy.
-He turned this into a global platform and has set up multiple companies.
+He went beyond traditional media by bringing math and code to journalism, automating story-writing and, wanting to properly understand the roots of Venezuela’s humanitarian crisis, creating software to provide live and historic data on the country’s dire economy.

 Girish has lived and worked across the world, often in its most hostile environments.
-He spent eight years in Venezuela as well as time in Egypt, Iraq, Afghanistan, Cuba, Colombia, India, Brazil, Mexico and many others across the Americas, Europe, Middle East and Asia.
+As well as Venezuela, he has spent time in Egypt, Iraq, Afghanistan, Cuba, Colombia, Mexico and many others.